National Liberal Party (UK, 1922)

-The National Liberal Party was a liberal political party in the United Kingdom from 1922–23.
+The National Liberal Party was a liberal political party in the United Kingdom from 1922 to 1923.
 It was created as a formal party organisation for those Liberals, led by Prime Minister David Lloyd George, who supported the Coalition Government (1918–22) and subsequently a revival of the Coalition, after it ceased holding office.
 It was officially a breakaway from the Liberal Party.
 The National Liberals ceased to exist in 1923 when Lloyd George agreed to a merger with the Liberal Party.

 History

 Origin

 The "Coalition Coupon", often referred to as "the coupon", referred to the letter sent to parliamentary candidates at the 1918 general election, endorsing them as official representatives of the Coalition Government.
 The overdue 1918 general election took place in the heady atmosphere of victory following the First World War and the desire for revenge against Germany and its allies.
 Receiving the coupon was interpreted by the electorate as a sign of patriotism that helped candidates be elected, while those who did not receive it had a more difficult time as they were sometimes seen as being anti-war or pacifist.
 The letters were all dated 20 November 1918 and were signed by Prime Minister David Lloyd George for the Coalition Liberals and Bonar Law, the Leader of the Conservative Party.
 As a result, the 1918 general election has become known as 'the coupon election'.

 The letters all contained the same simple text: